-The company has established a risk management methodology, which is applied in the process of design and implementation of all internal control and regulatory compliance structures.
-In this regard, we may highlight the following:
+The company has established a methodology for risk management that is applied in the design and implementation of any internal control and regulatory compliance structure, which includes the following key elements:

-- Consideration of internal and external information for the identification of risks - Consideration of assessment scales for the evaluation of risks - Risk prioritization interviews and workshops - Consideration of financial and reputational impacts in relation to the classification of risks - Consideration of past, present and future probabilities in the analysis of risk materialization
+- The consideration of both internal and external information for risk identification. - The use of risk assessment scales for evaluating risks. - The development of interviews and workshops for risk prioritization. - The consideration of economic and reputational impact for risk categorization. - The consideration of past, present, and future probability in the analysis of risk materialization.

-All of the company's compliance environments, including the FIICS, form part of an integrated internal control and ongoing risk management system.
-The principal characteristics of this system are as follows:
+All compliance environments within the company, such as the FIICS, are incorporated into an integrated internal control system and continuous risk management framework.
+The main features of this model are:

-- Identification of the corporate / strategic risk, strategic objectives, procedures, controls and evidence associated with each risk event, which are included in a controlled schedule to avoid duplication between the controls and risks defined for each regulatory compliance and operational environment. - Implementation of processes and procedures allowing ongoing identification of the risks materializing and their consideration in the redesign and improvements of the internal control system, as well as the pertinent corrective actions. - Monitoring and ongoing reporting to the company's Audit and Control Committee on the system's functioning and the risks materializing.
+- Identification, for each risk event, of the associated corporate/strategic risk, strategic objectives, procedures, controls, and related evidence, all integrated into a control dashboard that avoids duplications between the controls and risks defined by each compliance or operational environment. - Implementation of processes and protocols that enable the continuous identification of risks that materialize and their consideration in the redesign or improvements of the internal control model, as well as the corresponding corrective actions. - Continuous monitoring and reporting of the model's performance and materialized risks to the company's Audit and Control Committee.

-Section E above explains the company's Risk Control and Management Systems in more detail.
+Section E provides a more detailed overview of the company's Risk Control and Management Systems.